Azarattum/Keymapper/README.md

 - Share configuration files between multiple systems (GNU/Linux, Windows)
 - Execute shell commands on any shortcut

-This is a fork of [houmaster's keymapper](https://github.com/houmaster/keymapper).
+This is a fork of [houmain's keymapper](https://github.com/houmaster/keymapper).
 It extends the functionality of a keyboard remapper to allow binding shell commands on your keys as well as fixes some bugs of the original project.

 ## Configuration